 Understanding Medicare Part A Benefit Periods

-More than 61 million people in the United States received Medicare benefits in 2021, making it a popular and essential health insurance option for seniors and younger people with certain disabilities and medical conditions.1
+Over 66 million people in the United States received Medicare benefits in 2023, making it a popular and essential health insurance option for seniors and younger people with certain disabilities and medical conditions.1

 But wouldn’t it be nice if it were easier to understand?